-Use only datasets in Desktop storage format to calibrate the sensors.
+S Use only datasets in Desktop storage format to calibrate the sensors.
 The Calibration tab is not available in Mobile mode.

-RBR standard instruments support turbidity sensors from third-party manufacturers.
-User calibration is available for Seapoint® and Turner® sensors.
+Turbidity sensors manufactured by RBR are available as the RBRcoda Tu and can be integrated in any RBR standard instrument.
+Additionally, RBR standard instruments support several third-party turbidity sensors.
+User calibration is available for RBRcoda Tu, Seapoint[®], and Turner[®] sensors.

-RBR factory-calibrates the turbidity sensors using the N-point method, with N = 7.
-For user calibration, we recommend using the two-point method (N = 2) under fluorescent lighting, which will include a zero reference point and a nonzero reference point.
+RBR factory-calibrates the turbidity sensors using the N-point method, with N = 2.
+For user calibration, we also recommend using the two-point method (\mathbf{N} = 2) performed with protection from ambient light.